MohiuddinM/i18n/README.md

 Package is an extension (custom builder) for [build_runner](https://pub.dartlang.org/packages/build_runner) (Dart standard for source generation) and it can be used with Flutter, AngularDart or any other type of Dart project.

-# i18n: 51 points simpler than your standard i18n!

 ## Motivation and goals